 United States

-Indigenous peoples have inhabited the Americas for thousands of years.
-Beginning in 1607, British colonization led to the establishment of the Thirteen Colonies in what is now the Eastern United States.
-They clashed with the British Crown over taxation and political representation which led to the American Revolution and the ensuing Revolutionary War.
-The United States declared independence on July 4, 1776, becoming the first nation-state founded on Enlightenment principles of unalienable natural rights, consent of the governed, and liberal democracy.
-The country began expanding across North America, spanning the continent by 1848.
-Sectional division over slavery led to the secession of the Confederate States of America, which fought the remaining states of the Union during the American Civil War (1861–1865).
+Paleo-Indians migrated across the Bering land bridge more than 12,000 years ago.
+British colonization led to the first settlement of the Thirteen Colonies in Virginia in 1607.
+Clashes with the British Crown over taxation and political representation sparked the American Revolution, with the Second Continental Congress formally declaring independence on July 4, 1776.
+Following its victory in the Revolutionary War (1775–1783), the country continued to expand across North America.
+As more states were admitted, sectional division over slavery led to the secession of the Confederate States of America, which fought the remaining states of the Union during the 1861–1865 American Civil War.
 With the Union's victory and preservation, slavery was abolished nationally.
-By 1890, the United States had established itself as a great power, becoming the world's largest economy.
-After Japan's attack on Pearl Harbor in 1941, the U.S. entered World War II on the side of the Allies.
-The aftermath of the war left the United States and the Soviet Union as the world's two superpowers and led to the Cold War.
-During the Cold War, both countries engaged in a struggle for ideological dominance but avoided direct military conflict.
-They also competed in the Space Race, which culminated in the 1969 landing of Apollo 11, making the U.S. the only nation to land humans on the Moon.
-With the Soviet Union's collapse and the subsequent end of the Cold War in 1991, the United States emerged as the world's sole superpower.
+By 1890, the United States had established itself as a great power.
+After Japan's attack on Pearl Harbor in December 1941, the U.S. entered World War II.
+The aftermath of the war left the U.S. and the Soviet Union as the world's two superpowers and led to the Cold War, during which both countries engaged in a struggle for ideological dominance and international influence.
+Following the Soviet Union's collapse and the end of the Cold War in 1991, the U.S. emerged as the world's sole superpower.

 -